Metadrop/behat-contexts/README.md

    - @Given the access of last node created with :bundle bundle is refreshed Refresh node grants from the last node of a specific content type.

+### Paragraphs context

+Steps to attach paragraphs to content.

+#### Steps

+   - Given paragraph of :paragraph_type type referenced on the :field_paragraph field of the last content:
+     Create a paragraph with fields and attach it to the last node created.

 ### IUContext